Oil Spill Planning and Emergency Response

-The Geographic Response Plan (GRP) is composed of a series of maps and site-specific response locations termed priority protection areas.
-Each GRP map serves as oil spill responders quick reference guide to the resources at risk which are prioritized based on their sensitivity to oil and a protection strategy to be used during an emergency response.
+The Geographic Response Strategy (GRS) is composed of a series of maps and site-specific response locations termed priority protection areas.
+Each GRS map serves as oil spill responders quick reference guide to the resources at risk which are prioritized based on their sensitivity to oil and a protection strategy to be used during an emergency response.

 The Fish and Wildlife Research Institute (FWRI) has partnered with the U.S. Coast Guard to make several of the Coast Guard's Area Contingency Plans, an oil and hazardous material spill planning and response tool, digitally available on DVD and the Web.